Graph Quantum Magic Squares and Free Spectrahedra: Graph Quantum Magic Squares

 \subsubsection{Concluding Remarks on the Free-Spectrahedral Setting}

-The set $\mathcal{M}^{(\Gamma)}$ is therefore a compact free spectrahedron, defined by finitely many linear matrix inequalities with scalar coefficients.
-By the general theory of free spectrahedra (see Theorem~\ref{thm:EvertHelton}), its matrix convex hull is generated by its Arveson extreme points.
+The set \(\mathcal{M}^{(\Gamma)}\) is affinely isomorphic to a compact free spectrahedron, defined by finitely many linear matrix inequalities with scalar coefficients.
+By Theorem~\ref{thm:EvertHelton}, its matrix convex hull is generated by its Arveson extreme points.